Drone-Delivery Network for Opioid Overdose -- Nonlinear Integer Queueing-Optimization Models and Methods: Outer Approximation Algorithmic Framework

-The linearization approach involves the introduction of big-M constraints which typically lead to loose continuous relaxations.
-To tighten the continuous relaxation, we derive new valid inequalities and optimality-based cuts.
-Combining them with the outer approximation method {\tt OA}, we obtain an outer approximation branch-and-cut algorithm {\tt OA-B\&C}.
+The linearization approach for \MLB{{\bf R-MILP}} involves the introduction of big-M constraints which typically lead to loose continuous relaxations.
+To tighten the continuous relaxation, we derive new valid inequalities and optimality cuts.

 A valid inequality does not rule out any feasible integer solutions but cuts off fractional solutions feasible for the continuous relaxation problem.
 In essence, it pares away at the space between the linear and integer hulls, thereby providing a tighter formulation.
 In contrast to lazy constraints, a valid inequality is inserted in the formulation if the optimal solution of the continuous relaxation at any node is fractional and violates this valid inequality.
-We shall now derive two types of valid inequalities.
-The valid inequalities \eqref{VI3} reflect the fact that if either one of the variables $U_j^1$ or $U_j^2$ representing the expecting delay time is positive then at least one drone is positioned at DB $j$ and that if DB $j$ is not active, then the variables $U_j^m, m=1,2$ are equal to 0. \begin{prop} Let $U_{j}^m \in [0,\bar{U}_j^m], m=1,2$.
+We shall now derive several types of valid inequalities.

+The valid inequalities \eqref{VI3} reflect the fact that, if either one of the variables $U_j^{\WMR{(1)}}$ or $U_j^{\WMR{(2)}}$ related to the \ML{expected} delay is positive, then at least one drone is positioned at DB $j$, and that, if DB $j$ is not active, then the variables $U_j^{\WMR{(m)}}, m=1,2$ are equal to 0. \begin{prop} Let $U_{j}^{\WMR{(m)}} \in [0,\bar{U}_j^{\WMR{(m)}}], m=1,2$.
 The linear constraints are valid inequalities for problem \textbf{R-MILP}. \end{prop}